-Now, if this is your first time getting into more details about decentralized exchanges, you’ll learn more about these platforms in this article.
-Let’s start by providing a quick overview of decentralized exchanges.
+If you’ve used centralised exchanges like Binance and Coinbase, you’ll probably find it easy to navigate decentralised exchanges.
+Now, if this is your first time getting into more details about decentralised exchanges, you’ll learn more about these platforms in this article.
+Let’s start by providing a quick overview of decentralised exchanges.

 How are decentralized exchanges different from centralized ones?

-Decentralized exchanges rely on liquidity pools, unlike centralized exchanges, where they need humans to initiate transactions when someone buys or sells cryptocurrencies.
+It also means users are freer to make transactions as they wish.
+Decentralised exchanges rely on liquidity pools, unlike centralised exchanges, where they need humans to initiate transactions when someone buys or sells cryptocurrencies.
 For instance, Binance has merchants who complete the transactions, and the prices of tokens will depend on how much merchants bid at the moment, which can be a bit higher or lower than the current market price.

-In decentralized exchanges, users can buy or sell tokens at the current market price since transactions will automatically get completed once placed.
-There won’t be an issue as long as the liquidity pool is enough for specific tokens.
-This also explains why decentralized exchanges are often called “automated money makers.”
+In decentralised exchanges, users can buy or sell tokens at the current market price since transactions will automatically get completed once placed.
+There won’t be an issue if the liquidity pool is enough for specific tokens.
+It also explains why decentralised exchanges are often called “automated money makers.”

 Who should use decentralized exchanges?

-Finding the right decentralized exchange, connecting your crypto wallet, choosing which rewarding projects you want to be part of, and eventually earning from those projects.
-This is basically the process of using a decentralized platform for your cryptocurrencies.
+Finding the right decentralised exchange, connecting your crypto wallet, choosing which rewarding projects you want to be part of, and eventually earning from those projects.
+It is the process of using a decentralised platform for your cryptocurrencies.

 As you’ve read above, these platforms are for everyone who wants to buy, sell, and swap cryptocurrencies.
-What makes decentralized exchanges better is that you don’t have to wait for a merchant to complete your transaction.
-With the reserved funds in liquidity pools, you can sell or purchase your cryptocurrencies in real-time at the current market price.
+What makes decentralised exchanges better is that you don’t have to wait for a merchant to complete your transaction.
+With the reserved funds in liquidity pools, you can sell or purchase your cryptocurrencies in real time at the current market price.

 Examples of decentralized crypto exchanges